Duchy12/compsci-videos-collection/README.md

 [How To Create Your Own VPN (and why)](https://www.youtube.com/watch?v=Lk_v6Q0YsNo) by Mental Outlaw

 ## Notes
-Feel free to create any pull requests / contact me on my discord(Duchy#6969), if you feel like there are any videos that need to be added \
+Feel free to create any pull requests / contact me on my discord(duchy), if you feel like there are any videos that need to be added \
 A lot of gratitude goes towards all of the creators